jnidzwetzki/chrootfs/README.md

 without copying any libraries or binaries.

 ## Installation
-You can install chrootfs by running "make" and "make install"
+You can install chrootfs by running "make" and "make install".
+Finally, you need to enable the option *user_allow_other* in your FUSE configuration (*/etc/fuse.conf*).

 ## Usage
 Example: